zpchavez/Bartizan/README.md

 Ghosts can kill other ghosts by dashing into them.

+### Meaner Monsters

+Enemies other than bats and green slimes will come out of dark portals.

 # Original Readme

 A mod framework for [TowerFall Ascension](http://www.towerfall-game.com/) (copyright 2013 Matt Thorson, obviously).